National Unification Council: Abolition

 The council had already been out of operation under the administration of Chen Shui-bian since 2000, who has leaned towards Taiwanese independence and opposed Chinese unification.
 At the same time, in his "Four Noes and One Without" policy, Chen promised not to formally abolish the council or the Guidelines for National Unification, in order to allay international concern about his possible moves toward declaring independence.

 In his lunar new year speech in 2006 President Chen Shui-bian instructed the Democratic Progressive Party to begin formal debate on the permanent abolition of the National Unification Council and the guidelines set out therein.
 On 27 February 2006, Chen formally announced that the council would "cease to function" and its guidelines would "cease to apply".
 President Chen Shui-bian declared that the Guidelines for National Unification had "ceased to apply" because they had been drawn up by an ad hoc presidential commission in the days before citizens had the right to elect their leader and make their voices effectively heard.
 Moreover, the framers of the guidelines had premised them on a "one-China principle" and the presumption of eventual unification without consulting the people of Taiwan.

 The council was suspended in early 2006, with President Chen Shui-bian remarking:

 "The National Unification Council will cease to function.
 No budget will be ear-marked for it and its personnel must return to their original posts...The National Unification Guidelines will cease to apply.
 In accordance with procedures, this decision will be transmitted to the Executive Yuan for notice."

 Chen had previously called for the NUC to be "abolished" but later toned this down to "cease to function".
 The government was ambiguous on whether "cease to function" was the same as "abolish".

 There have been calls for President Ma Ying-jeou to reinstate the National Unification Council, with Taiwan newspaper The China Post remarking in a commentary:

 The best and easiest way to show his sincerity is to reinstate the National Unification Council made to cease to function by President Chen.
 Or to sign a peace accord with Hu Jintao, General Secretary of the Chinese Communist Party.

+No plans for the NUC's revival had been planned, but the DPP would later return to presidency in 2016 under Tsai Ing-wen and later, Lai Ching-te.